 Franklin Vets offers vaccinations to protect your pet against diseases that would otherwise be contagious and/or fatal.

 Even the best cared for pets are at risk of coming into contact with diseases either directly from other animals or indirectly from the environment e.g. from the air, dust or discharges from animals.

 The young are most susceptible to disease.
-Vaccination can commence at six weeks of age in both puppies and kittens, followed by booster vaccinations throughout your pet’s life.
+Vaccinations can commence at six weeks of age in both puppies and kittens, followed by booster vaccinations throughout your pet’s life.
 Our vets will advise you on which vaccinations are required and the frequency.

 A highly contagious viral disease causing loss of appetite, diarrhoea, vomiting, lethargy, dehydration and frequently death; most commonly severe in young kittens but can affect all ages.

 Feline Respiratory Disease “Snuffles”

 A common and highly contagious upper respiratory tract disease causing sneezing, runny eyes and nose, mouth ulcers and loss of appetite.
 In severe cases, cats may die or be left with a chronic respiratory infection.